-Whale Watching Season Victor Harbor May – October
+Whale Watching Season in Victor Harbor, South Australia is from May to October

 It’s a wonderful experience to see the whales frolicking about only metres from the shore each winter and kids of all ages will get a thrill when they spot one out in the water.